route662/home-assistant-watercryst-biocat/README.md

 Wenn dir dieses Projekt gefällt und du es unterstützen möchtest, kannst du mir einen Kaffee spendieren:
 [Buy me a coffee](https://buymeacoffee.com/route662)

+#### Disclaimer
+This project is not affiliated with or endorsed by Watercryst.
+Use at your own risk.